Group Members

 Lois Andersen

 Lois is a PhD student in the Graduate Program in Oceanography at Rutgers.
-She finished her B.S. in Geophysical Science at the University of Chicago, where she first became interested in the changing cryosphere.
-As an undergraduate, she studied under the Juneau Icefield Research Program conducting passive seismology fieldwork across the Taku Glacier.
-At Rutgers, Lois will investigate interaction between marine-terminating glaciers and the ocean through fjord systems in Greenland and Southeast Alaska.
+She completed her B.S. in Geophysical Science at the University of Chicago, where she first became interested in the changing cryosphere.
+As an undergraduate, she got her first taste of fieldwork towing ground-penetrating radar across Taku glacier with the Juneau Icefield Research Program.
+At Rutgers, Lois's work investigates interaction between marine-terminating glaciers and the ocean through fjord systems in West Kalaallit Nunaat (Greenland), using coupled plume-ocean models and observations.
+Her current focus is understanding how the fjord-scale exchange of heat and freshwater in Kangerlussuup Sermia fjord changes in response to different forcing scenarios (e.g. winds, glacial melt).
+Outside of Rutgers, Lois serves as an organizer and instructor for the Coastal Ocean Environment Summer School in Nigeria and Ghana (COESSING), a capacity-building program for marine scientists in West Africa.

 Undergraduate Students